WrestleMania 38: SmackDown

 On the following SmackDown, Undisputed WWE Universal Champion Roman Reigns claimed he had nothing left to prove, but said that SmackDown Tag Team Champions The Usos (Jey Uso and Jimmy Uso) needed to go to Raw and unify the Raw Tag Team Championship with their tag team titles so that The Bloodline would have all the gold.
 The following week, Raw Tag Team Champions RK-Bro (Randy Orton and Riddle) accepted the challenge and the match was scheduled for WrestleMania Backlash.
 However, on the April 29 episode, the match was changed to a six-man tag team match pitting The Bloodline against RK-Bro and Drew McIntyre, which was won by The Bloodline.
-The tag team championship unification match was rescheduled to the May 20 episode of SmackDown, where The Usos won to become the Undisputed WWE Tag Team Champions.
+The tag team championship unification match was rescheduled to the May 20 episode, where The Usos won to become the Undisputed WWE Tag Team Champions.

 After WrestleMania 38, the trio of Sheamus, Ridge Holland, and Butch would dub themselves as The Brawling Brutes and continued their feud with The New Day (Kofi Kingston and Xavier Woods), with one member of each team scoring a win over the other in singles matches.
-This eventually led to a tables match pitting Sheamus and Holland against Woods and Kingston being scheduled for the May 6 episode of SmackDown, where Sheamus and Holland won after interference from Butch.
-Their rivalry ended on the June 3 episode of SmackDown, where Sheamus, Holland, and Butch defeated Kingston, Woods, and Drew McIntyre.
+This eventually led to a tables match pitting Sheamus and Holland against Woods and Kingston on the May 6 episode of SmackDown, where Sheamus and Holland won after interference from Butch.
+After two more weeks of the teams trading wins in singles matches, on the May 27 episode, Drew McIntyre joined The New Day in defeating The Brawling Brutes in a six-man tag team match.
+The following week, The Brawling Brutes defeated The New Day and McIntyre in a rematch to end the feud.

 After Madcap Moss cost Happy Corbin his match at WrestleMania 38, dissension arose between the two, with Corbin blaming Moss for his loss.
 Over the coming weeks, the two continued to taunt each other, leading to a match at WrestleMania Backlash, where Moss won.
-They had another match at Hell in a Cell where Moss won.
-The two had one further match on the June 17 episode of SmackDown as a "Last Laugh" match, which was won by Moss, thus ending their feud.
+On the following SmackDown, Corbin attacked Moss, slamming his André the Giant Memorial Trophy on the chair wrapped around his neck, leading to Moss suffering a (kayfabe) cervical contusion.
+Moss returned on the June 3 episode, where he lost to Corbin via disqualification after using a steel chair, setting up a No Holds Barred match between the two at Hell in a Cell, where Moss won.
+The two had one further match on the June 17 episode as a "Last Laugh" match, which was won by Moss, thus ending their feud.